huangzhenyu/btk20_documentation/docs/user_docs/dereverberation.rst

 * Multiple *OverSampledDFTSynthesisBankPtr()* instances.

-In order to generate multiple output, the chain of the iterators are called for each channel at line 73.
+In order to generate multiple output, the script calls the chain of the iterators for each channel at line 173.

 .. literalinclude:: examples/test_subband_dereverberator.py
     :language: python